EPCCed/archer2-python-data-analysis/_episodes/01-system-overview.md

 > these have access to both the home and work file systems.
 If you are using the compute
 > nodes in the `standard` partition for parallel work, you will need to remember that everything
 > needed for your job will have to be on work as home is not mounted.
 If your jobs are having
-> trouble accessing your data, this will be the first thing to check.
+> trouble accessing your data, this is the first thing to check.
 {: .callout}

 You can view your work file system use and quota through SAFE in the same way as described